 The Regional Integration Branch manages the activities of the Individual and Community Preparedness, Continuity of Operations (COOP), National Incident Management System (NIMS), Lessons Learned/Continuous Improvement Program and Private Sector Liaison programs.

 Here are highlights from across FEMA Region 6

 - FEMA National Youth Preparedness Council – Region 6 is proud of Wyatt Reed from Greene County, AR.

-- Region 6 Youth Preparedness Council – R6 has youth from AR, LA, NM, OK and TX to represent and work in their communities to provide emergency preparedness.
+- Region 6 Youth Preparedness Council – R6 has youth from AR, LA, NM, OK and TX to represent and work in their communities to provide Emergency Preparedness Awareness.
 The council consists of Naomi Winston and Brock Rigsby (Advisors), James Burroughs (Chair, NM), Evelyn Smith (OK), Caleb Antle (OK), Derek Bible (Otoe-Missouria Tribe), Anias Bible (Otoe-Missouria Tribe), Hannah Gammon (Choctaw Nation), Darius Fuller (NM), Carley East (AR), Wyatt Reed (AR) and Lauren Blaydon (TX)